How can I help you?

 return (MemoryStream)exp.PdfExport<OrdersDetails>(gridProperty, OrdersDetails.GetAllRecords(), true);

-The Essential PDF library allows merging multiple memory streams into a single PDF file.
-For further details on merging, see the merge documents documentation.
+The Essential® PDF library merges multiple memory streams into a single stream.
+For more information about the merge option, refer to this documentation.

-You can merge a memory stream, a file stream, or a local file with the exported Grid’s memory stream as shown below.
+A memory stream, file stream, or local file can be merged with the Grid’s memory stream in the following ways:

 Merging with an existing memory stream